 Masur’s groundbreaking scholarship shows the role African Americans played in organizing for racial equality long before the more widely taught civil rights movement of the 1960s.

-“Until Justice Be Done” has been named a 2022 Pulitzer Prize finalist for history.
-In addition, it was a finalist for the 2022 Lincoln Prize, one of NPR’s Best Books of 2021 and a New York Times Critic’s Top Book of 2021.
+“Until Justice Be Done” has been named winner of the American Historical Association's Littleton-Griswold Prize and the 2022 John Nau Book Prize in American Civil War Era History.
+In addition, it was a 2022 Pulitzer Prize finalist for history, a finalist for the 2022 Lincoln Prize, one of NPR’s Best Books of 2021 and a New York Times Critic’s Top Book of 2021.

 In the book, Masur examines an earlier phase of the struggle for civil rights that started with the American Revolution.
 During this period, northern states gradually abolished slavery and the nation’s free Black population grew dramatically.
 Americans in the free states then confronted the question of what a post-slavery society should look like.
 White Americans were vastly divided.
 Some insisted that free Black people should leave the country altogether, and some free states passed laws targeting free Black people for discriminatory treatment.